Curriculum Guide

 Students in Class III take both of the courses described below, one each semester.
 Half of the Class III students will take Circuits and Electronics first, and the other half will take CAD for 2D and 3D Fabrication first.

-Class III: Circuits, Components and Signals
+Class III Circuits, Components, and Signals (Fall or Spring)

 In this course, students build on their knowledge of programming from Class II and develop a deeper understanding of electronics by learning to build and design circuits using a variety of components such as LEDs, servo motors, potentiometers, piezo buzzers, and proximity sensors, to name a few.
 Students prototype, test, and revise their circuits on breadboards.
 In addition, embedded coding is used to interface with their designs.